GrahamDumpleton-abandoned/ispyd/README.rst

 prohibiting who can access the port.
 The most you can do is restrict which interface the port can be accessed.
 By using 'localhost' you restrict it to connections from the same host.
-You should be extremely careful opening it through a FQDN or '0.0.0.0' as that would imply it can be access from outside of the system.
+You should be extremely careful opening it through a FQDN or '0.0.0.0' as that would imply it can be accessed from outside of the system.

 Connections
 -----------